Ajam

 A letter sent into Iran from the Ottoman Empire in 1839, with Keshvâr-e ʿAjam (lit.
 'Country of the Mutes') referring to Iranian lands.

-ʿAjam (عجم, lit. 'mute') is an Arabic word for a non-Arab, especially a Persian.
+ʿAjam (عجم, /ar/, lit. 'mute') is an Arabic word for a non-Arab, especially a Persian.
 It was historically used as a pejorative—figuratively ascribing muteness to those whose native language is not Arabic—during and after the Muslim conquest of Iran.
 Since the early Muslim conquests, it has been adopted in various non-Arabic languages, such as Turkish, Azerbaijani, Chechen, Kurdish, Malay, Sindhi, Urdu, Hindi, Bengali, Punjabi, Kashmiri, and Swahili.
 Today, the terms ʿAjam and ʿAjamī continue to be used to refer to anyone or anything Iranian, particularly in the Arab countries of the Persian Gulf.
 Communities speaking the Persian language in the Arab world exist among the Iraqis, the Kuwaitis, and the Bahrainis, in addition to others.
 A number of Arabs with Iranian heritage may have the surname ʿAjamī (عجمي), which has the same meaning as the original word.